Aas112233/miv1supabase/README.md

 # Investment Club Accounting System

-A comprehensive web application for managing investment club finances with Google Sheets as the backend database.
+A comprehensive web application for managing investment club finances with Supabase as the backend.

 ## Features